How to Silence Your Inner Critic (And Why It's Been Trying to Help You All Along)

 Notice it in your body first

 Before you engage with the content of the critical thought, pause and notice where you feel it.
 Tight chest.
 Shallow breath.
 Jaw clenching.
 That physical sensation is data.
 It tells you your nervous system has activated, and that no amount of rational reframing is going to land right now.
+Acknowledge that the inner critic is present—this is the first step in changing your relationship with it.

 A simple orienting practice, like slowly looking around the room and naming five things you can see, can help your nervous system shift out of threat-detection mode before you try to do any cognitive work.
 This is foundational in somatic therapy, and it’s something we teach clients doing EMDR in our Horsham office before we ever approach a traumatic memory.